Fishing At Swallowdale

 Bream

 Bream are bottom-feeding fish that are generally found in large shoals.
 Bream of 3 to 4lb are very common in the waters of the Broads.
-It’s not unknown to catch bream of up to 7lb in weight on occasion, using bread, maggots, casters, or sweetcorn.
+It’s not unknown to occasionally catch bream of up to 7lb in weight, using bread, maggots, casters, or sweetcorn.

 Rudd

-Rudd are a fairly rare fish to catch now in the river Yare.
-There are a few areas on the Broads that they are still being caught, such as Hickling Broads, Thurne, and Trinity Broads.
+Rudd are a fairly rare fish to catch now in the Norfolk Broads.
+A few areas on the Broads rudd are still being caught, such as Hickling Broads, Thurne, and Trinity Broads.
 Rudd is commonly caught float fishing around reed beds and tends to be between 3 and 10oz in weight.
 The best bait for catching Rudd is sweetcorn, maggots, and bread.

 Perch